Nutrisanse/Disease-Prediction/README.md

 ## Project Overview

-This repository contains a disease prediction model that allows users to input health data and receive predictions about potential diseases.
+This repository contains a disease prediction model that allows users to input body health metrics data and receive predictions about potential diseases.
 The project includes two models that can be tested and deployed locally or accessed via a Streamlit deployment.

 ## Getting Started

-To get started with this project, follow the instructions below:
+To start the deployment on this project, follow the instructions below:

 ### Clone the Repository